 Situated in close proximity to Shaniwar Wada, this place is believed to be built in the 16th century.
 Lal Mahal has seen many attacks of foreign invaders thus, every crack of this place has its own story to tell.
 It is said that it was Shahji Bhosle who first tried to revive it by restoring its architecture in the 1630s.

 Pune is a fine example of urban travel getaway where you can hope to spend a whale of a time.
 It is located at an approximate distance of 1,457, 148, 2,065, and 842 km from Delhi, Mumbai, Kolkata and Bengaluru respectively.
 Here is how you can reach Parvati Temple Pune.

-By Air.
-The nearest airport is the Lohegaon Airport located at an approximate distance of 15 km.
+The nearest airport is the Pune International Airport located at an approximate distance of 15 km.
 It has fairly good connectivity with other Indian cities.
 Once you deboard at the airport, you can easily take a cab to reach here.